Azure-Samples/azure-load-testing-samples/azure-cli-samples/create-run-test/README.md

 ### Preparation

-1. Open the source code in VS Code.
+1. Open the sample script in VS Code.

 1. Update the `create-run-test.sh` file and replace the text placeholders: